Chapter 9 BWV 28 Gottlob! nun geht das Jahr zu Ende

 The opening of this cantata is principally a dance of celebration and gratitude but we are not just here to enjoy ourselves; there are more important matters to which we must give our attention!

 Those familiar with the second cycle will recognise the motet structure from, amongst others, the chorale/fantasias of Cs 2 and 38 (chapters 3 and 22).
 One of the voices, usually the sopranos, sings the chorale phrases in long notes (although it will be recalled that in C 2, unusually, the altos took this role).
-The instruments (including a cornet and trombones usually brought in for this and the last movements only) double the four vocal lines whilst the hymn tunes dictate proportions; in the case of C 28 it is a particularly long one of twelve phrases.
+The instruments (including a cornet and trombones usually brought in for this and the last movements only) double the four vocal lines whilst the hymn tunes dictate proportions; in the case of C 28 the chorale melody about which it is based is a particularly long one of twelve phrases.

 It is not, however, the chorale which closes the cantata.

 The lower three voices are wide-ranging in the discussion of the melodic material.
 For example, the tenors begin the movement with a statement of the first phrase of the chorale, immediately taken up by the sopranos in notes of double length.
 The altos imitate the basses with a rising crotchet scale derived from the closing chorale melody, later to make appearances in the bass arioso.
-This structural principle continues unchanged; lower voices usher in the twelve chorale phrases in the highest voice, culminating in an extended final note marking the King’s protection of all who have suffered in His Realm (bar 169-end).
+This structural principle continues unchanged; lower voices usher in the soprano's intoning of the twelve chorale phrases, culminating in an extended final note marking the King’s protection for all who have suffered in His Realm (bar 169-end).

 The text dictates the manner of writing for the lower voices.
 For example, in the approach to phrase 5 the harmonies have become dark and chromatic, an obvious allusion to the ‘forgiven sins’ (bars 49-61).
 Other examples of the text subtly colouring elements of the music may be found approaching line 6----my weakness (68-74), line 7----a wretched life (80-90), line 10----make young with the strength of the eagle (125-134) and line 11----a brief canon representing the Almighty’s all-encompassing powers of protection and justice (141-148).